Peoples' movements and protests

 The first surge was the temperance movement.
 Drinking was very heavy in Sweden in the 18th and 19th centuries; Stockholm is said to have had some 700 boozing-shops to 75.000 inhabitants.
 Authorities and priests had shown some concern but it was not until the unprivileged orders themselves took initiatives in the 1870s that things began to happen.
 One result was that the murder rate, which had been about 15 per million a year decreased fast to 2 per million in one generation.

 What was tried was the American style total abstinence lodges, where each individual pledged never to touch liquor.
 This turned out to be an organisatory master-stroke: during the following two generations a counter-culture of temperance grew up, particularly in small towns, until it in the high tide about 1920 comprised 150.000 people.
-The lodges organised popular libraries, dances, film, theater - to compete with the bar you had to offer something that was more attractive, hadn't you?
+The lodges organised popular libraries, dances, film, theater - to compete with the bar you had to offer something that was more attractive.
+And attractive it was; in the village where my mother was born every young person was a member, it was in the lodge things happened.

 The membership was dominated by workers and lower middle class people.
 Since they tended to comprise a majority among the serious and civically minded among them, they created a network with an influence far greater than its number.
 According to some, they were the intelopers of Swedish social movements, who created the overarching social movement language and habitus that made it easy to cooperate between workers, farmers and urban lower middle class people.